Walmart Global Tech: Kosmix

-Growth

 In June 2007, Kosmix announced a partnership with Revolution Health, in which Revolution Health will utilize Kosmix to enhance content searches on RevolutionHealth.com.

 Truveo announced in September 2007 that the company's video search engine is being used by Kosmix to present topic-relevant videos on its health site RightHealth, giving users a starting point to explore health topics.

 As of March 2008, Kosmix' market-share had grown 730% year-over-year.
 RightHealth was the #2 health site on the Web, according to Hitwise.
 Kosmix launched a personal news site called MeeHive in March, 2008 which is similar to Google News or My Yahoo!, but allows users to customize their interests to a greater degree.
 Meehive was shut down in October 2010.
 Kosmix launched tweetbeat in June 2010 as it entered the social media arena.

 In October 2009, Kosmix acquired Cruxlux, an engine designed to take any two people, places, or things and tell the user how they are connected.
 Cruxlux was founded in 2007 by Guha Jayachandran and Curtis Spencer and was in private beta at the time of the acquisition.
 The terms of the deal are mostly unknown, other than that it was made in both cash and stock.

 In April 2011, Kosmix announced a partnership with Ask The Doctor, in which their website AskTheDoctor.com would provide Q & A format medical content for Kosmix's website RightHealth.